clement-gouin/z-hero-forge/sample/start.md

 <!-- scene main content, will be shown on each subscene -->
 # z-hero-quest sample

-This sample adventure was made with z-hero-quest-forge.
+This sample adventure was made with z-hero-forge.
 <!-- end of scene main content -->
 <!-- subscene key / name (default one is first) -->
 ## default